natalie-kate/pocket-bookcase/TESTING.md

    - #### Frequent Visitor Goals

-      1. As a frequent visitor, I want to be able to edit a book that I've added to the applications library.
+      1. As a frequent visitor, I want to be able to edit a book that I've added to the applications library.<br>
          If the user has added a book to the library, an edit button will be available to the user beside the books they added.
 This button takes the user to the update book page.
 The form is prefilled so the user only has to edit the field they want to and not fill everything back in again.

          ![edit book button](static/images/testing-images/user-stories/profile-add.png)
          ![update book form](static/images/testing-images/user-stories/update-book.png)

-      2. As a frequent visitor, I want to be able to contact the owner with suggestions.
+      2. As a frequent visitor, I want to be able to contact the owner with suggestions.<br>
          Contact is a main nav link, this takes the user to the contact form which for logged in users is prefilled with the personal information.
 The comment box is available for users to submit a comment.

          ![contact form](static/images/testing-images/user-stories/contact.png)

-      3. As a frequent visitor, I want to be able to move or delete books on my "bookshelves".
+      3. As a frequent visitor, I want to be able to move or delete books on my "bookshelves".<br>
          Its easy for a user to move books between bookshelves.
 Beside each book are buttons, if the user does not own a book then an 'Own' button is there to add it to the 'Books I own' bookshelf if the user then buys it.<br> In the Read books bookshelf, there is a 'Not Read' button which moves it to the 'Books to Read' bookshelf and vice versa.
 All books have a remove button to delete them from the users profile.

          ![profile buttons](static/images/testing-images/user-stories/profile-buttons.png)

-      4. As a frequent visitor, I want to be able to change my account information In the footer on all pages is an 'Edit Account' link, this opens an edit account page, they can change all details apart from the username, due to books being connected to the username.
+      4. As a frequent visitor, I want to be able to change my account information<br>
+         In the footer on all pages is an 'Edit Account' link, this opens an edit account page, they can change all details apart from the username, due to books being connected to the username.

          ![edit account form](static/images/testing-images/user-stories/edit-account.png)

-      5. As a frequent visitor, I don't want to have never ending scrolling up or down.
+      5. As a frequent visitor, I don't want to have never ending scrolling up or down.<br>
          Made the bookshelves on profile page collapsible as quickly the number of books on all three bookshelves could become lengthy.<br> Added pagination for the library as again the number of books in it will just get longer and can become overwhelming.<br> In the footer of all pages there is a back to top link so user doesn't have to scroll to get back to the menu.

          ![collapsible bookshelved](static/images/testing-images/user-stories/profile.png)